AleksanderRadziszewski/zadania_stx/README.md

 This project aims to provide some basic search, filter and import functionality like:

--filtering and searching by particular fields of Book model -searching and filtering by keyword in Google Api book -editing and adding books
+- filtering and searching by particular fields of Book model
+- searching and filtering by keyword in Google Api book
+- editing and adding books
--importing books from Goofle Api book
+- importing books from Goofle Api book

 Moreover application has been tested through unittest and  deployed on public Heroku server.